pranscript/plex_bytesized/readme.md

 nano ~/.startup/gdrive
 ```

-Paste the following code there (Copied from the tutorial mentioned above)
+Paste the following code there (Copied from the tutorial link mentioned above)

-- I have added a few additional parameters to rclone, which works well for plex.
+- I have added a few additional parameters to Rclone, which works well for plex.
-- Remember to replace mountName with your mount name in rclone execution code down below.
+- Remember to replace mountName with your mount name, in Rclone execution code down below.
 Remove < > too.
 - Remember to change USER_ID, GROUP_ID, USER_AGENT in the code below.
-First, two can be seen by typing id in terminal. (create another SSH session to find this).
+First, two can be seen by typing ```id``` in terminal. (you can create another SSH session to find this if you are inside nano).
 USER_AGENT can be any random string.
 So let's make the startup script.

 ```sh
 #!/bin/bash